Eventyret/DevHangout/README.md

 ## UX

-The UX is made with simplicity in mind, it's ment to be easy to navigate and rather
+The UX is made with simplicity in mind, it's ment to be easy to navigate and simple information with icons to process.

 ### The Dashboard

-Navigating a Dashboard can always be tricky so be sure to see "Professor Oak" and he will gladly explain what Pokémon's are and a bit about the page.
-This was meant for a rough intro to it for users.
-Once closed the user will not see this again unless the Poké Dex icon in the menu is clicked.

-### Pokemon List
+### Developers List

-The Pokemon list acts as the Poké Dex, where you can find a small image of each pokemon and some stats about them, this was intended to be looking and styled as a Pokedex, but due to the layout and how the page looks, I felt that this should be more of a table.
-Though on Mobile a Table can be hard to read, so this was redone to fetch data as small cards for easier understanding and reading on mobile devices.

-### Pokémon Battles
+### Your Profile

+### Fake Github Pages

 ### Page Not Found

 I always love good 404 pages, they are supposed to be fun but still have a meaning for the user.
-This will ruin the surprise with a screenshot so please do visit our the live demo [here](https://eventyret.github.io/PokeDash/not-found)
+This will ruin the surprise with a screenshot so please do visit our the live demo [here](https://www.devhangout.co/not-found)

 ## Features

-### Pokémon by type
+### Your skills

 -   You can visualise the data and clearly see the amount of Pokémon's by their type.
     This means its easy to see how many "Steel", "Electric", "Fairy" types of pokemon there is.

-### Pokémon Avg Stats
+### Your Profile

 -   This is will display the average stats for the all Pokémon's combined.

-### Pokémon List

--   This is a simple table displaying data about each pokemon along with the picture of it.

-### Pokémon Battle

--   A minigame for the visitor to take part in to have fun and play a small round of Pokémon!

 ## Features Left to Implement

--   The minigame (aka Battle) needs a bit more attention to details, some people have requested to make use of stats to make a winner instead of random.
--   Legend for BarChart, this is working fine for Pie Chart but due to the package, it seems to have an issue with loading undefined on Bar charts.
--   Filter by other types.
-Currently it the table only sorts.
--   If the server does not respond and we get an error, you will be stuck on a loading screen, I'm working on implementing an error handler to remove the loading screen and show an error.
-The reason was I sadly did not get enough time to implement this, but the idea is then to redirect to a page.
-As without the data we are unable to display anything to the user. - **_This is now implemented_**

 ## Technologies Used